binnur/developers_handbook/git_intro/git_fundamentals.md

 # Git Commands
 ## git help
-You can access git help at anytime -- and don't forget to pay attention to git prompts after git commands are applied!
+You can access git help anytime -- and don't forget to pay attention to git messages after git commands are executed!
+(They are trying to tell you something...)

 ```sh
 # git help